 - i.
 Suspension from attending classes and academic privileges; - ii.
-Withholding/withdrawing scholarship/fellowship and other benefits; - Debarring from appearing in any test/examination or other evaluation processes; iii. - iv.
-Withholding results: - Debarring from undertaking any collaborative work or attending national or v. international conferences/symposia/meetings to present his/her research work; vi.
+Withholding/withdrawing scholarship/fellowship and other benefits; - iii.
+Debarring from appearing in any test/examination or other evaluation processes; - iv.
+Withholding results; - v.
+Debarring from undertaking any collaborative work or attending national or international conferences/symposia/meetings to present his/her research work; - vi.
 Suspension/expulsion from the hostels and mess; - vii.
 Cancellation of admission; - viii.
 Expulsion from the institution and consequent debarring from admission to any other institution for a specified period; - ix.
-When the persons committing or abetting the act of ragging are not identified, the institute shall resort to collective punishment; - If need be, in view of the intensity of the act of ragging committed, a First Information х.
-Report (FIR) shall be filed by the Institute with the local police authorities.
+When the persons committing or abetting the act of ragging are not identified, the institute shall resort to collective punishment; - x.
+If need be, in view of the intensity of the act of ragging committed, a First Information Report (FIR) shall be filed by the Institute with the local police authorities.

-tion of punishment, depending on the facts and the nature and gravity of the incident.
+The Anti-Ragging Committee of the Institute shall take an appropriate decision, including the imposition of punishment, depending on the facts and the nature and gravity of the incident.